Data-Epic/Strike_Squad/project-6/README.md

 ## Overview
 Project 6 revolves entirely around transferring data from a csv to a database.
 The dataset comprises of data from the uni-variate and bi-variate task given in week 4 in the Data-Epic mentorship program

-The provided script in `main.py` which defines two database class, `Arts`, this class is for creating the table using SQLAlchemy ORM and `Artdb`, for extracting data from the CSV file, processes and validates the data while interacting with a SQLAlchemy ORM for ingestion.
+The provided script in `main.py` which defines two database class, `Arts`, this class is for creating the table using SQLAlchemy ORM and `ArtUtility`, for extracting data from the CSV file, processes and validates the data while interacting with a SQLAlchemy ORM for ingestion.

-The `Artsdb` class contains the following methods:
+The `ArtsUtility` class contains the following methods:

 - `read_data`: Extracts data from a CSV file.
-- `data_ingeation`: Inserts data into the `arts_db` table from the extracted DataFrame.
+- `data_ingestion`: Inserts data into the `arts_db` table from the extracted DataFrame.
 - `data_validation`: Applies CHECK to ensure specific data types are met.